rowcased/rowcased.github.io/codewars.md

 <h2 id="translator"><br>2.
 C Translator</h2>

 A fascination with language differences between Python and C lead me to create translations for use on the site.
-I learned about structure, syntax, maintainability, and writing unit tests.
+I learned about structure, syntax, maintainability, programming paradigms, and writing strong unit tests.
 I like that coders are using my test suites to improve their skills.

 * 150 ~ number of my [C translations available on Codewars](/C_translations)
 * 21.0% ~ percentage these make of all 713 approved C kata